rad03i2/python-toolbox/docs/file-sorting.md

 ## Handle existing names

 When a destination already exists, a numeric suffix is added before the extension, such as `notes_1.txt`.
 Use one sorter process at a time to avoid competing destination checks.

+## Apply the organization

+After reviewing the preview, omit `--dry-run` to move the files: `python tools/file_sorter.py "sample files"`.
+The source folder must exist and be a directory.